Sanzi: Early life

 His father was from Yangzhou, Jiangsu and mother from Pingxiang, Jiangxi.
 He was an only child and shortly after his second birthday, his father died.
-The widowed mother, already 46 years old, brought him up despite many hardships, with enduring love and affection.
+His widowed mother, already 46 years old, raised him.
 In the middle of the Cultural Revolution, as an intellectual, she became jobless and had to move home repeatedly to make the ends meet.

 As a child, he was quiet, serious and often wrapped up in his own world of thoughts.
 Observing the hardships imposed on his mother through frequent moving, he later adopted the tag name “Sanzi”.

 Whilst living in the countryside of Hunan during his elementary and middle school years, a traditional Chinese artist was his neighbor.
 He developed a great affection for Xiaolong, he tutored and encouraged him to study art.
 This apprenticeship ended in the early 1980s, when his mother resumed full-time employment after the Cultural Revolution and took Xiaolong to Changsha City, Hunan.

-Changsha: Studying and teaching
+Education

 In 1983, Sanzi enrolled in the Fine Arts Institute of Hunan Normal University in Changsha.
 There he studied traditional Chinese ink painting, calligraphy, as well as European oil painting and sculpture.
 After graduation, he was granted a post-graduate research scholarship and was also assigned to teach newly enrolled students.
 Soon after he was also gained entry to the Hunan Academy of Art.

 During this period, he started experimenting with paint and design using multi-media and mixed-techniques, influenced by Conceptual Art and Post-Modernism.
 The subjects of this work included landscape, figures, and occasionally still life.
 He also designed clocks, which incorporated both wood carving and metalwork.

 In 1997, he left the old city of Changsha to move to the booming metropolis of Shenzhen, in search of inspiration, as well as the opportunity to exhibit his work.